Edward DeLong: Work

 In the years following, DeLong's work took him to the Monterey Bay Aquarium Research Institute and it is during his time there that he made a crucial discovery in the understanding of the Earth's carbon and energy cycles.
 A team of microbiologists led by DeLong discovered a gene in several species of bacteria responsible for production of the protein rhodopsin, previously unheard of in the domain Bacteria.
 These proteins found in the cell membranes are capable of converting light energy to biochemical energy due to a change in configuration of the rhodopsin molecule as sunlight strikes it, causing the pumping of a proton from inside out and a subsequent inflow that generates the energy.
+While at the Monterey Bay Aquarium Research Institute, DeLong and his group also made some seminal discoveries about the Archaea and Bacteria involved in the then mysterious process of anoxic oxidation of methane within marine sediments.

-In 2004, DeLong moved to the Massachusetts Institute of Technology, where he worked on developing gene expression studies targeting microbial communities in the wild.
-At MIT, his collaborations with CMORE and Monterey Bay Aquarium Research Institute colleagues, he discovered of highly synchronized microbial populations having oscillating patterns of gene expression across many species.
+In 2004, DeLong moved to the Massachusetts Institute of Technology, where he worked on further developing functional metagenomic surveys, as well as gene expression studies targeting microbial communities in the wild.
+At MIT, his collaborations with CMORE and Monterey Bay Aquarium Research Institute colleagues, he discovered of highly synchronized microbial populations having diurnal, coordinated patterns of gene oscillating expression across many species and in different habitats.
 In 2014, DeLong relocated to the University of Hawaii, where he served as co-director for the Center for Microbial Oceanography: Research and Education, C-MORE and the Simons Collaboration on Ocean Processes and Ecology, SCOPE.
+From 2016 - 2022, DeLong also served as the Vice President, President, and Past President of the International Society for Microbial Ecology (ISME).